Preparing for Your Ideal Role

 2. Ask Questions

 It's helpful to think of your interview as a conversation, not as an interrogation.
 Yes, the interviewer will be asking you plenty of questions, but it's important that you ask questions of your own.
-Not only will this help you make a better decision about whether this organization or role is a good fit for you (this is a really important thing to think about!), but it will also show the interviewer that you're truly interested in the role.
+This will help you make a better decision about whether this organization or role is a good fit for you (this is a really important thing to think about!), and it will show the interviewer that you're truly interested in the role.

 What should you ask?
 Think about what you really want to know about this organization, its culture, and your possible role within it.